Human rights in the Democratic Republic of the Congo: Freedom of religion

+Christian (approximately half Protestant and half Catholic).

-In June FARDC soldiers fired on a demonstration by the separatist group BDK after adherents attacked and killed a soldier (see section 2.b.).
+In June 2006 FARDC soldiers fired on a demonstration by the separatist group BDK after adherents attacked and killed a soldier (see section 2.b.).
 The BDK, an ethnically based spiritual and political movement that continued to call for the establishment of an "ethnically pure" kingdom of the Bakongo people, remained outlawed for its separatist, political goals and its implication in acts of violence.

-Unlike the previous year, there were no reports of violence against missionaries.

-During the year the government banned all religious radio and television stations from broadcasting political and news programs because these were not consistent with their licenses.
-In practice the stations did not comply with the ban and were not sanctioned.

-Unlike in the previous year, there were no reports of the HAM suspending a religious broadcast station.

-The country has a very small Jewish community, and there were no reports of anti-Semitic acts.
+In April 2020, action against the BDK lead to 77 deaths during raids and demonstrations, and the detention arrest of the group's leader.

 Freedom of movement within the country, foreign travel, emigration, and repatriation

+A report in 2006 noted that;

 The law provides for freedom of movement within the country, foreign travel, emigration, and repatriation; however, the transitional government occasionally restricted these rights.

 Security forces established barriers and checkpoints on roads, at ports, airports, and markets, ostensibly for security reasons, and routinely harassed and extorted money from civilians for supposed violations, sometimes detaining them until a relative paid.
 The transitional government forced travelers to pass through immigration procedures during domestic travel at airports, lake ports, and when entering and leaving towns.

 Local authorities in North and South Kivu Provinces routinely required travelers to present official travel orders from an employer or transitional government official.

 The significant risk of rape perpetrated by uniformed men restricted freedom of movement by women in many areas.

 Armed groups in the east restricted or prevented freedom of movement during the year.
 They also harassed travelers and often raped women.

 Passport issuance was irregular and often required payment of significant bribes.
 The law requires married women to have their husband's permission in order to travel outside the country; however, there were no reports that the transitional government prevented particular groups from acquiring passports.

 Dissident politician Joseph Olenghankoy, whose passport was temporarily confiscated in 2005 and who subsequently left the country, returned and ran for president and subsequently managed Vice President Bemba's second-round presidential campaign.

 The law prohibits forced exile, and there were no reports that the transitional government used forced exile.

 The government did not restrict emigration or prohibit the return of citizens who had left the country.

-Unlike in the previous year, there were no reports of mistreatment of repatriated asylum seekers.